 Add MetLife to My Watchlist, which will aggregate our Foolish analysis on it and all your other stocks.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of Citigroup.
-Motley Fool newsletter services have recommended buying shares of Aflac.
+Fool contributor Dan Caplinger owns warrants on Hartford Financial Services.
+The Motley Fool owns shares of General Electric.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.